1. What AuDHD actually is

 5. Masking, burnout, and late diagnosis

 The story of late-diagnosed AuDHD is almost always a story about masking that finally runs out.
 Many AuDHD adults — particularly women, particularly people from cultures where standing out is discouraged — learn from very young to copy neurotypical behaviour.
 They watch how other kids talk, what makes them laugh, what gets them approved of, and they reproduce it.
-The better the masking, the longer the diagnosis is delayed, because parents, teachers, and clinicians all see a high-functioning kid.
+The better the masking, the longer the diagnosis is delayed, because parents, teachers, and clinicians all see a kid who “seems fine” — the label that keeps them undiagnosed for another decade.

 Masking costs energy.
 A lot of energy.
 Over years it accumulates as burnout, anxiety, depression, perfectionism, and chronic fatigue — the package most often labelled as “just anxiety” or “just depression” in young adulthood.
 The trigger for diagnosis is usually a burnout episode the person can’t masking-cope through, often around a life transition: leaving home, a new job, becoming a parent, losing a parent, ending a relationship.